Diabetes Mellitus Type 2 In Children

 Diabetes mellitus type 2 is a disease that affects how your child's body uses glucose (sugar).
-Insulin is a hormone that helps his body take sugar out of his blood and use it for energy.
+Insulin helps move sugar out of the blood so it can be used for energy.
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
-Type 2 diabetes develops because either his body cannot make enough insulin, or he has insulin resistance.
+Type 2 diabetes develops because either the body cannot make enough insulin, or it cannot use the insulin correctly.

 AFTER YOU LEAVE: